mattions/neuronvisio/README.rst

     from neuronvisio.controls import Controls
     controls = Controls()

-When nrnvisio is started the thread is launched.
-In this thread all the process of nrnvisio will happen without blocking the console.
+When neuronvisio is started the thread is launched.
+In this thread all the process of neuronvisio will happen without blocking the console.

 As a quick example the following code: